14 Sep College of Southern Nevada Nursing Program Review

 The Associate in Applied Science (AAS) in Nursing is accredited by the Accreditation Commission for Education in Nursing, Inc. and the Nevada State Board of Nursing.
-This program combines classroom instruction and hands-on clinical practice in family health nursing, adult health nursing, and mental health nursing.
+The program combines classroom instruction and hands-on clinical practice in family health nursing, adult health nursing, and mental health nursing.
 Graduates will become eligible to take the National Council Licensing Examination for Registered Nurses (NCLEX-RN) and will be qualified to apply for various RN positions after passing the exam.

 The tuition cost of the AAS program is approximately $90 per credit.
 This does not include the costs of books, lab fees, uniforms, supplies, physical exam, CPR certification, urine drug screening, immunizations background check, medical insurance, and licensing fee.
-For non-residents, there is a cost of $3,322.50 per semester which is added to the tuition and technology costs.
+For non-residents, a cost of $3,322.50 per semester is added to the tuition and technology costs.

 Practical Nursing (LPN) Program

 The Practical Nursing program puts an emphasis on providing care to the ill and injured patients with supervision from a Registered Professional Nurse.
 Students who complete the program will become skilled and knowledgeable practical nurses ready and competent to challenge the National Council Licensing Examination for Practical Nurses (NCLEX-PN).